Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 The Starting Point (October 2023)

 I bought my first Calathea Medallion at a local plant shop.
-It looked stunning—dark green leaves with pink markings, that deep purple underside.
+It looked stunning — dark green leaves with pink markings, that deep purple underside.
 The shop owner said it wasn’t too difficult.
+I placed it near my south-facing window and watered it once a week with tap water, like my other plants.
+I was confident.

 What Went Wrong

-Week 2: Brown, crispy edges appeared on several leaves.
+Week 2: brown, crispy edges appeared on several leaves.
 I assumed it needed more water, so I watered more frequently.

-Week 6: On a whim, I bought a $12 hygrometer.
+Week 6: on a whim, I bought a $12 hygrometer.
 My living room humidity?
 28%.
 I finally understood the problem.

-November (heat kicks on): Things got worse.
+November (heat kicks on): things got worse.
 Leaves started curling tightly.
 Some dropped entirely.
 I honestly considered giving up on this “drama queen.”

 How I Fixed It